maxh/maxheinritz.com/_notes/entity-and-value-object.md

 Following the DDD philosophy, I use the term _entity_ to refer to "a set of data with its own identity that remains stable through time even as its attributes change".
 Or more simply, "a piece of data with a unique identifier".

-In contrast to "entity", a "value object" has no unique identifier and simply represents a value akin to a primitive like a string or integer, yet as a more complex object.
+In contrast to "entity", a "value object" has no unique identifier and simply represents a value.
+A value object is akin to a primitive like a string or integer, yet structured as keys and values.

 Entities can be either mutable or immutable.
 The difference between an immutable entity and value object is simply whether an identifier is assigned.